Nick Gordon Player Props: Twins vs. Royals

-On Saturday, Nick Gordon (coming off going 0-for-2) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 4:10 PM ET.
+On Sunday, Nick Gordon (coming off going 0-for-2) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Brad Keller.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Royals.
+In his last game he had a hitless showing (0-for-2) against the Royals.

 Nick Gordon Game Info & Props vs. the Royals